Mimosa Cake with Chocolate Cream

 Mimosa Cake with Chocolate Cream.

-Ideal for sweet tooths, and for those who want a touch of innovation to the classic mimosa..
-I created it inspired by the classic mimosa cake, With a cocoa sponge cake and diplomatic cream.
+Ideal for sweet tooths, and for those who want a touch of innovation to the classic mimosa.
+I created it inspired by the classic mimosa cake, with a cocoa sponge cake and diplomatic cream.

-Thought for you:
+thought for you:

 • Difficulty: Medium

-• Cost: Economical
+• Cost: Inexpensive

 • Rest time: 1 Hour